BOSH (software): Deployment

 A BOSH deployment is basically a YAML deployment manifest, where the user describes the BOSH releases and BOSH stemcells to use, and how to set up and compose jobs into groups of identical instances (historically misnamed “jobs” and later renamed “instance groups”).
-Within these “instance groups”, BOSH can span identical instances (VMs or containers) across different availability zones, in order to minimise the risk for all instances to go down at the same time.
+Within these “instance groups”, BOSH can spawn identical instances (VMs or containers) across different availability zones, in order to minimise the risk for all instances to go down at the same time.
 This is particularly useful when deploying highly available databases or applications.

 In most cases, users don't work with deployment manifest as one big YAML file.
 Instead, deployment manifest are split into smaller files that are easier to maintain.
 These separate files are merged by tools like spiff or spruce, right before they get uploaded to the BOSH server and deployed.

 In a deployment manifest, all configuration properties, as declared by jobs from all referenced releases, can be customized.
 Different jobs can refer to configuration properties with same name, in order to share common settings.